t-snyder/tech-blog/_posts/pinned/2024-11-02-Introduction.md

 provide a basis for understanding how to use and deploy the functionality.

+The first step in this process is to understand the prior capabilities for Ingress provided within the Kubernetes environment.
+These mainly rely on Ingress resources.
+The first two Learning prototypes provide a foundation for understanding ingress deployments using as a foundation ingress-nginx within minikube.
+These prototypes are:
+  1. Learn-01-Basic-Ingress
+  2. Learn-02-Advanced-Ingress

+The next set of Prototypes switch to using Kubernetes Gateway API for cluster access.
+These prototypes are:
+  1. Learn-03-basic-gateway-api     (uses Istio Gateway)
+  2. Learn-04-nginx-gateway-fabric  (uses Nginx Gateway Fabric)
+  3. Learn-05-advanced-gateway-api  (uses Istio Gateway)

+The 6th Prototype is on a separate technology track.
+It details how to encrypt etcd within the minikube environment.
+  1. Learn-06-encrypt-etcd-minikube

 ## Evolution from Ingress to Kubernetes Gateway API
 Per the Kubernetes Gateway API documentation - Gateway API is an official Kubernetes project focused on L4 and L7 routing in Kubernetes.